SIsilicon/WorldEdit-BE-Docs/docs/usage/navigation.md

 WorldEdit gives you access to a Navigation Wand, a tool that is bound to the ender pearl.

-At any time, you can interact with the ender pearl to jump to the top of any block you are looking at (as with the `/wedit:jumpto` command, described below).
-You can also use the ender pearl while sneaking to pass through walls (as with the `/wedit:thru` command, described below).
+At any time, you can interact with the ender pearl to jump to the top of any block you are looking at (as with the `;jumpto` command, described below).
+You can also use the ender pearl while sneaking to pass through walls (as with the `;thru` command, described below).

 ## Freeing yourself